ned1313/terraform-tuesdays/2024-11-26-2024-TerragruntV2/README.md

 Four years ago, almost to the date, I did a review of Terragrunt.
 You can watch that video here through the doobly-doo (thank you Technology Connections for infesting my brain with that bit of terminology).

 But good news!
 I watched it so you don't have to.
 And I thought it might be time to reassess my initial impressions of Terragrunt.
-It's four year later.
+It's four years later.
 Terraform has gone from version 0.14 to 1.9.
 OpenTofu happened.
 I switched my desk around and got a better camera.

 So like I said, a lot has changed.
 Has my opinion of Terragrunt?
 Mostly no. Video over, we did it!